 How Do I Inspect Attic Ventilation Fans?

-Difference Between Attic Fan and Whole House Fan
+Difference Between Attic Fans and Whole House Fans

 A whole house fan is installed between the living space and ceiling.
 It helps to cool your house by removing the hot air, escaping through the attic, allowing fresh air to circulate from the windows.

 Whole house fans work better during mornings and late evenings when the outside air is cool and relaxed.

 On the other hand, an attic fan works by carrying air through the attic, while removing the heat outside through the vents and pulling in fresh outside air.